Main content | back to top

 He joined Shell in 1987 after gaining a degree in mechanical engineering from Hannover University in Germany and a PhD in automotive engineering in Hamburg.
 In his spare time as a student, he ran a small engineering workshop and consultancy for high-performance and racing engines.

-Today he is Shell Chief Scientist for Mobility.
-At 55, he is still a fanatical car enthusiast and motorcyclist.
+Today he is Shell Chief Scientist for Mobility still a fanatical car enthusiast and motorcyclist.

 “He has managed to combine a private obsession with a job he loves,” says Joerg Debus, a long-standing colleague and friend.

-Warnecke, based at the PAE laboratories in Hamburg, has spent more than 20 years leading the development of Shell fuels and lubricants.
+Warnecke, based at Hamburg, has spent more than 20 years leading the development of Shell fuels and lubricants.

 During his career, the number of cars and trucks on the roads has surged to a billion, and keeps rising.
-Concerns have grown over smog-causing exhaust emissions and the carbon dioxide (CO2) that cars and trucks pump out, with around 17% of the world’s energy-related CO2 coming from road transport.
+Concerns have grown over smog-causing exhaust emissions and the carbon dioxide (CO2) that cars and trucks pump out, with just under a quarter of the world’s energy-related CO2 coming from road transport.
 And environmental regulations on fuels continue to tighten.

 Warnecke spearheads Shell’s response to these challenges.
 This includes developing ever-more efficient fuels and lubricants, investing in low-carbon biofuels and helping customers to drive more economically through online tips and training.
 He believes that working with others is essential.
 In the 1990s, he was instrumental in forging partnerships between Shell and manufacturers like VW, Audi and Ducati.
 “I’m not an innovator who sits in a lab and develops an idea on his own,” he says.
 “We have to work in partnership.
 None of us can do it alone.”